 If we don’t treat God like God, we are destined to have our hearts darkened and hardened.
-The exact opposite what I am hoping.
-Hence, I choose to worship and honor God the rest of my days.
+The exact opposite of what I am hoping.
+Hence, I choose to worship and honor God for the rest of my days.
 You see, gratitude guards our hearts against hardening.
 Isn’t that wonderful?
 But even that’s not all.
 Thanksgiving sets the mood for our lives.
 Either we celebrate the Giver of Life or we submit to the dark side.
 I think the choice is clear in my mind but why do I so easily succumb to whining?
 Lord, have mercy.
 It’s time to guard ourselves with gratitude!

 Gratitude is the most underused spiritual weapon

 Too often we don’t remember that gratitude is a spiritual weapon.
 Hence, it is the most underused spiritual weapon.
 Our enemy doesn’t like our prayers of thanksgiving.
 Satan doesn’t want us to treat God like God.
 He doesn’t want us to give thanks and praise.
 Because then he is powerless.
-But hey, isn’t that exactly what we want?
-If thanksgiving gets our enemy to run to the hills, we need to cultivate the attitude of gratitude like our lives would depend on it.
+But hey, isn’t that precisely what we want?
+If thanksgiving gets our enemy to run to the hills, we need to cultivate gratitude like our lives would depend on it.
 We need to guard our lives with gratitude.
 We need to purposefully use the most underused spiritual weapon.

 Continue steadfastly in prayer, being watchful in it with thanksgiving (Col. 4:2, RSV).